apollographql/apollo-server/docs/source/schema/unions-interfaces.md

 ### Resolving a union

 To fully resolve a union, Apollo Server needs to specify _which_ of the union's types is being returned.
 To achieve this, you define a `__resolveType` function for the union in your resolver map.
+FIXME If you're reading the docs in order, this is more or less the first reference to resolvers / resolver maps other than in "get started" (this schema section comes before resolvers).
+Not sure what I think about that.

 The `__resolveType` function uses a returned object's fields to determine its type.
+(FIXME: I mean it doesn't have to use its fields?
+It may use something like `instanceof`?)
 It then returns the name of that type as a string.

 Here's an example `__resolveType` function for the `Result` union defined above: